sawft99/Obsidian-SecPlus/Sec+/Chapter 15 - Network Attacks/Denial of Service (DoS).md

 ## About
 ---
 - A type of DOS which attempts to send more packets to a single server or resource than they can handle
-- Hundreds or thousands of packets
+- Thousands of packets or more at once

 ## Ping Flood
 ---